MEET KASLEY

 I took a gap year halfway through college to study method acting in Paris, meditation at a Buddhist monastery in Kathmandu, and positive psychology at the University of Pennsylvania.

-Donald O. Hebb, the renowned psychologist who coined “neurons that fire together, wire together,” was my grandma’s cousin.
+Donald O. Hebb, the psychologist who coined the saying “neurons that fire together wire together” was my grandma’s cousin.
 Although I didn’t inherit his genius, I’m proud to call him a relative!

 My hobbies have included guitar, fencing, hip-hop, pottery, sailing, painting, taekwondo, sewing, camping, softball, and poetry.
 I love trying new things.